tylim88/FirelordJS/README.md

 - More in code documentation and tests.

+- Add support for V2 Firestore function triggers(for Firelord admin version only).

 ## Dropped TO DO

 - Support for optional (`?` modifier).
 Optional is a highly requested feature because of how common it is, however because of how Firestore works: it is impossible to query a missing field.
 Example: it is impossible to query user that has no phone number if phone number field does not exist.
 Because of this, it is important to make sure every field exists.
 You may not need the field now, but you may need it later plus adding default value is simple, especially with such powerful typing library like Firelord.
 So in order to not accidentally cripple your query in the future, I will not implement this feature.
 Yes, set merge basically lead to the same problem, hence I encourage you to use `upset` instead (will be available in the future).